 Like any other loan, a borrower must fill out a loan application.
 Many payday lenders—particularly those that operate online—do not perform credit checks or ask for your credit score.
 And if you apply with online payday lenders, you may not have to provide documents.
 When you need money now, a payday loan may seem like the fastest and easiest financial option.
 However, they come with very high rates and poor loan terms.

 In addition to decreasing the need for paperwork, online payday lenders allow for a rapid transfer of funds to the borrower through direct deposit.
 After approval, the borrower provides their bank account information to receive a direct deposit.

 Typically, the payday loan borrower must repay the full loan amount within two weeks, although it’s possible to get a 3-month payday loan with bad credit.
 If the borrower can’t repay by the due date, the lender may issue a loan rollover.
 A loan rollover extends the due date but also increases the existing balance with late and rollover fees.
 This is how payday loans can trap borrowers in a cycle of debt.

 Peer-to-Peer (P2P) Loans

-Another option to consider is a Peer-to-Peer loan (P2P).
-These loans are financed by independent investors who are looking to invest in people who need them.
-A typical application process for a borrower would include supplying your financial information and possibly some insight into why you need the loan.
-If approved, a P2P loan is sent to your account via direct deposit.
-A P2P loan is different than a traditional loan because the lenders are investors following market trends and consumer behaviors.
+Another option to consider is a peer-to-peer loan (P2P).
+Independent investors provide these loans to people who need them.
+A typical peer-to-peer loan application process requires basic personal information and possibly some insight into why you need the loan.
+Eligible applicants get a peer-to-peer loan sent to their bank or credit account via direct deposit.

 P2P loans can have more flexibility regarding interest rates and loan terms, but the borrower’s overall creditworthiness will ultimately determine these terms.